Citizenry/platform/docs/contributing-or-getting-involved/workflow-for-adding-code.md

 git push origin some-task
 ```

 If your code is accepted, then the admin will merge your pull request.
-Your code will then appear in the Ushahidi Platform github repository, with you credited for it.
+Your code will then appear in the StreetSignal Platform github repository, with you credited for it.

 ### 9. Further Reading <a id="further-reading"></a>